And How It May Improve Your Health

 These anti-inflammatory actions are crucial because inflammation is often a key cause of chronic pain.
 Studies over the past decade have shown CBD treatment to significantly decrease pain in patients suffering from a variety of issues including multiple sclerosis, spinal cord injury, fibromyalgia, and other ailments.
 While the studies were often limited by small cohorts, the results were promising.

 In studies of generalized chronic pain, results didn’t show a significant decrease in pain, but there was an increase in patient-reported quality of life and quality of sleep.
+Learn how to effectively use CBD gummies to treat pain here.

 Summary of CBD Medical Benefits